edina/rjb_public/README.md

 * Organisation Identification

   The ORI lookup service requires ORI `org_ids`, so some mechanism is needed to parse the metadata supplied to identify organisations, and assign ORI `org_ids` to them.
-  EDINA uses an external routine made available to the University of Edinburgh to parse and identify organisations.
+  EDINA uses an external lexicography routine made available to the University of Edinburgh to parse and identify organisations.

 ## Additional EPrints fields